Civlac/SRWLED-Wiki/Adding-Sliders.md

 This page provides WLED programmers information on adding another slider to WLED.
 This information is not yet complete, as it doesn't yet deal with icons, EEPROM or IR.
 I will also be researching how to programmatically show/hide these sliders.

 ## Updating html_ui.h

+Please see [https://github.com/atuline/WLED/wiki/Modifying-Sound-Reactive-WLED](https://github.com/atuline/WLED/wiki/Modifying-Sound-Reactive-WLED) on how to generate html_ui.h since the UI was changed in v0.10.0-alpha-lw.

+***

+**The information below describes the way html_ui.h was generated before the UI change and is deprecated.**

 This file is compressed and is taken from data\index.htm.
 Please see Aircoookie's page on 'adding your own effect:

 https://github.com/Aircoookie/WLED/wiki/Add-own-functionality